altaica/erlex/README.md

 ## Code coverage

 From a terminal, use `rebar3 do eunit, ct, cover`.
+This will run the unit tests and Common Test suites and display a summary coverage report.

 Detailed coverage reports can be found by opening `_build/test/cover/index.html`.